-Data collection specialists (DCSs) were the "front-line" staff charged with recruiting medical providers and abstracting medical event data from medical and payment records.
+DCSs were the "front-line" staff charged with contacting medical providers and abstracting medical event data from medical and payment records.
 Abstracting this information could be completed either over the telephone in interviews with provider staff or by abstracting records sent in by providers.
-Separate training modules were administered to emphasize the different skills necessary to complete data collection in either mode.
-Although some DCSs developed expertise in either one or the other mode, many DCSs were cross-trained for either telephone or records abstraction methods.
+Separate training modules were conducted to emphasize the different skills necessary to complete data collection in either mode.
+Although some DCSs developed expertise in one mode, many DCSs were cross-trained for either telephone or records abstraction methods.

-3. Data Collection
+3 Data Collection

-In the 2019 MPC, the project team continued to follow a core protocol for collecting information from providers.
+In the 2023 MPC, the project team continued to follow a core protocol for collecting information from providers.
 The protocol was customized in the Event Forms to address the unique challenges of each provider type.
 Project procedures were designed to make data collection as efficient as possible for the providers and DCSs.